JNRowe/vim-configs/localcfg/plugins/vim_signature.rst

 .. include:: ../../.includes/scriptversion.rst

 This replaces my custom info/warn/error sign code with [1-3] markers, which is basically just a convenience because I'm really used to the icons.
-See `this commit`_ for the original idea, although it has changed massively before we made it here.
+See :repo:`this commit <JNRowe/vim-configs/commit/c150ea3da3effcdc4043f55aac6129b0df99d77f>` for the original idea, although it has changed massively before we made it here.

 .. note::